Hecatron/GBD.Build.BlackJack/docs/cmake/storage/SetList.md

  * A single item as a string
  * A list of items via a list
- * All the items from another SourceList class
+ * All the items from another SetList class

 ### add_spacesep(items_str)